shayded-exe/tuneup-prime/README.md

 - Smart playlists: Up to 5 playlists, no nested filters
 - Relocate: Basic macthing only.
 Premium will add the ability to fix individual tracks as well as handle renamed files.
-- Playlist import: Will be premium only.
+- Playlist import: Premium only.

 ### Library configuration